 In Spanish-speaking countries, like Latin America, and often in the United States, crème caramel is known as flan.
 You may also hear it called 'Leche flan', or milk flan.

 In Italy we call it both creme caramel AND flan- so take your pick!

 Creme Caramel Flan Story

-Tips to get the smooth and creamy texture you desire
+Tips to get the smooth and creamy custard texture for creme caramel flan:

-- Incorporate the warm milk to the egg mixture a little bit at a time and stir constantly to avoid scrambling the eggs
+- Incorporate the warm milk into the egg mixture a little bit at a time and stir constantly to avoid scrambling the eggs.

-- Bake low and slow with a water bath to ensure the perfect bake
+- Bake low and slow at a gentle heat with a water bath to ensure the perfect and even bake.